Djhyv2/HeroesAndMonsters/Roles.md

 - Minotaur will act
 - Polyphemus will act
 - Medusa will act
-- Tiersias will act
+- Tiresias will act
 - The active player will rotate

 # Setup

 ## 5 Players

-- Odysseus, Achilles, Minotaur, Polyphemus, Tiersias
+- Odysseus, Achilles, Minotaur, Polyphemus, Tiresias

 ## 6 Players